Coalgebraic Geometric Logic: Basic Theory: Bisimulations

 \section{Bisimulations}

 This section is devoted to bisimulations and bisimilarity between coalgebraic geometric models.
+Bisimulations are important tools in the study of modal logics.
+They provide a structural notion of semantic equivalence: bisimilar worlds satisfy precisely the same logical formulas.
+If the converse is also true then the logical language is powerful enough to distinguish non-bisimilar states.
+This is called the \emph{Hennessy-Milner property}~\cite{HenMil85}.

-We compare two notions of bisimilarity, modal equivalence (from Definition \ref{def-gml-sem}) and behavioural equivalence (Definition \ref{def-beh-eq}).
-Again, where $\cat{C}$ is be a full subcategory of $\cat{Top}$ and $\fun{T}$ an endofunctor on $\cat{C}$, we give definitions and propositions in this generality where possible.
+We compare two notions of bisimilarity, modal equivalence (from Definition~\ref{def-gml-sem}) and behavioural equivalence (Definition~\ref{def-beh-eq}).
+Again, where $\cat{C}$ is a full subcategory of $\cat{Top}$ and $\fun{T}$ an endofunctor on $\cat{C}$, we give definitions and propositions in this generality where possible.
 When necessary, we will restrict our scope to particular instances of $\cat{C}$.

 \begin{defi} Let $\mf{X} = (\topo{X}, \gamma, V)$ and $\mf{X}' = (\topo{X}', \gamma', V')$ be two geometric $\fun{T}$-models.
 Let $\topo{B}$ be an object in $\cat{C}$ such that $\topo{B} \subseteq \topo{X} \times \topo{X}'$, with projections $\pi : \topo{B} \to \topo{X}$ and $\pi' : \topo{B} \to \topo{X}'$.
 Then $\topo{B}$ is called an \emph{Aczel-Mendler bisimulation} between $\mf{X}$ and $\mf{X}'$ if for all $(x, x') \in \topo{B}$ we have $x \in V(p)$ iff $x' \in V'(p)$ and there exists a transition map $\beta : \topo{B} \to \fun{T}\topo{B}$ that makes $\pi$ and $\pi'$ coalgebra morphisms.
 That is, $\beta$ is such that the following diagram commutes: